 #1 Distribution of Existing Available cash

-The current cash available in the schemes will be distributed to the unit holders in the ratio of their holding.
+The current cash available in the schemes (a little less than 50%) will be distributed to the unit holders in the ratio of their holding.
 This distribution will be carried out by SBI Mutual Fund.

 You can expect this money to reach into your accounts in the week starting Feb 15, 2021.